Moong Dal & Brown Rice Idly is a perfect breakfast idea which is super healthy and delicious!

 - In the morning, grind it to a smooth batter and let it sit for an hour or so.

 - Heat oil in a small pan, add hing and roast for about 10 secs.
-Add the mustard seed and let them splutter.
+Add the mustard seeds and let them splutter.
 Add curry leaves and red chillies.
 Fry for 1 minute and add it to the batter.

 - Add the eno to the batter and mix it combined.